learn-co-curriculum/cssi-prework-javascript-loops/Readme.md

  In general, loops are more flexible and they can be used with datatypes besides arrays so they are a more robust tool.

-##While loop
+##While Loops
 A while statement executes its statements as long as a specified condition evaluates to true.
+While loops are generally used when the number of iterations is unknown.

 A while loop checks the condition, then executes the loop.